MForge-wro/WRO-2025/other/readme.md

 # Raspberry Pi Robot Simulator

-A comprehensive simulation environment for testing and developing Raspberry Pi robot control systems.
+We made a simulation environment for testing and developing Raspberry Pi robot control systems so anyone can test the control algorithm before fiddling with the hardware.
 This simulator provides a 3D visualization of the robot's environment, camera simulation, and control system testing capabilities.

 ## 🚀 Features